ZechenLiu/IR2018Project1/README.md

 <br/>
 <br/>
 <br/>
-Thanks for your reading.`We would appreciate it if you were willing to share your great ideas with us!`
+Thanks for your reading`We would appreciate it if you were willing to share your great ideas with us!`